slbailey/Retrovue/docs/domain/PlaylogEvent.md

 **Lineage Summary:**
 - **Source of Truth**: Zones + Patterns in [SchedulePlans](SchedulePlan.md) define what should air when.
 Plans can layer by priority; higher-priority zones override lower ones.
 Zones + Patterns resolve to assets.
-- **Resolved Schedule**: [BroadcastScheduleDay](ScheduleDay.md) is built from SchedulePlans using Zones and Patterns, with priority resolving overlapping Zones.
+- **Resolved Schedule**: [ScheduleDay](ScheduleDay.md) is built from SchedulePlans using Zones and Patterns, with priority resolving overlapping Zones.
 ScheduleDay resolves Zones + Patterns into concrete asset selections with exact wall-clock times.
 ScheduleDay is the primary expansion point where Programs → episodes and VirtualAssets → assets. **VirtualAssets are already expanded by ScheduleDay time.**
-- **Playout Events**: BroadcastPlaylogEvent contains finalized instructions with **exact wall-clock timestamps** (`start_utc`, `end_utc`) derived from ScheduleDay and resolved asset references (`asset_uuid`) for execution.
+- **Playout Events**: PlaylogEvent contains finalized instructions with **exact wall-clock timestamps** (`start_utc`, `end_utc`) derived from ScheduleDay and resolved asset references (`asset_uuid`) for execution.
 PlaylogEvents reference only concrete assets (VirtualAssets already expanded).

 ## Failure / fallback behavior